-When using External Providers the school requires Public Liability Insurance cover of £10m.
+When using External Providers for a residential trip the school requires Public Liability Insurance cover of £10m.

 Cancellations

 Some parents may cancel their pupil's place on the visit.
 The Group Leader should forward any cancellations to the insurer/operator as soon as possible, in writing, if a replacement is not available.
 Delay in notification may incur cancellation charges.